moorepants/learn-multibody-dynamics/generalized-forces.rst

 A generalized active force for each rigid body and particle in a system must be summed to obtain the total generalized active force.

-:numref:`fig-generalized-forces-3d-rods` shows two thin rods of length :math:`L` that are connected at points :math:`O` and :math:`B_o`.
+To demonstrate finding the generalized active forces for a multibody system with two rigid bodies consider :numref:`fig-generalized-forces-3d-rods` which shows two thin rods of length :math:`l` that are connected at points :math:`O` and :math:`B_o`.

-.. todo:: Add the torsion springs, lenght L, Ao

 .. _fig-generalized-forces-3d-rods:
 .. figure:: figures/generalized-forces-3d-rods.svg